Select and support the most viable sperm

 SpermGrad™ is designed to support a successful treatment by an increased number of motile spermatozoa after preparation.
 This makes SpermGrad the gradient of choice during IVF treatment.

 A clinical evaluation shows an increased number of motile spermatozoa after preparation with the use of SpermGrad.
 Spermatozoa separated using SpermGrad give a higher proportion of progressively motile sperm in the sample, compared to a leading brand4.
 This is why SpermGrad facilitates a better separation where a larger proportion of dead and degenerating spermatozoa have been removed.

 Sperm preparation with SpermGrad shows a positive effect on both average telomere length, sperm motility and DNA fragmentation removed.

 The density of the gradient determines the result of the separation.
 One of the many quality tests performed on SpermGrad is density control on every finished LOT, which guarantees consistent product performance.

 Medium optimised for fertilisation and maintaining gamete functionality

-G-IVF™ PLUS is part of the G-Series™ and is a medium optimised for fertilisation and maintaining gamete functionality.
+G-IVF™ PLUS & Gx-IVF™ is part of the Vitrolife media suite and is a medium optimised for fertilisation and maintaining gamete functionality.
 G-IVF PLUS contains all the carbohydrates and amino acids necessary for the sperm and oocyte to obtain high fertilisation rates.

-Let the oocyte and sperm begin their journey with the G-Series in G-IVF PLUS.
+Let the oocyte and sperm begin their journey with selection of G-IVF.
 The same medium can be used for all sperm preparation procedures including dilution of gradient solutions, washing, sperm counts, swim-up procedures and final dilution of the sperm fraction for fertilisation.